apache/accumulo-website/pages/features.md

-Using the Mini Accumulo Cluster in unit and integration tests is a great way for developers to test their applications against Accumulo in an environment that is much closer to physical deployments than Mock Accumulo provided.
+Using the Mini Accumulo Cluster in unit and integration tests is a great way for developers to test their applications against Accumulo in an environment that is much closer to physical deployments than a Mock Accumulo environment.
 Accumulo 1.6.0 also introduced a [maven-accumulo-plugin][M-A-P] which can be used to start a Mini Accumulo Cluster instance as a part of the Maven lifecycle that your application tests can use.